Triassic–Jurassic extinction

 In the seas, about 23–34% of marine genera disappeared; corals, bivalves, brachiopods, bryozoans, and radiolarians suffered severe losses of diversity and conodonts were completely wiped out, while marine vertebrates, gastropods, and benthic foraminifera were relatively unaffected.
 On land, all archosauromorph reptiles other than crocodylomorphs, dinosaurs, and pterosaurs became extinct.
 Crocodylomorphs, dinosaurs, pterosaurs, and mammals were left largely untouched, allowing them to become the dominant land animals for the next 135 million years.
 Plants were likewise significantly affected by the crisis, with floral communities undergoing radical ecological restructuring across the extinction event.

-The cause of the TJME is generally considered to have been extensive volcanic eruptions in the Central Atlantic Magmatic Province (CAMP), a large igneous province whose emplacement released large amounts of carbon dioxide into the Earth's atmosphere, causing profound global warming and ocean acidification, and discharged immense quantities of toxic mercury into the environment.
+The cause of the TJME is generally considered to have been extensive volcanic eruptions in the Central Atlantic magmatic province (CAMP), a large igneous province whose emplacement released large amounts of carbon dioxide into the Earth's atmosphere, causing profound global warming and ocean acidification, and discharged immense quantities of toxic mercury into the environment.
 Older hypotheses have proposed that gradual changes in climate and sea levels may have been the cause, or perhaps one or more asteroid strikes.

 Research history

 The earliest research on the TJME was conducted in the mid-20th century, when events in earth history were widely assumed to have been gradual, a paradigm known as uniformitarianism, while comparatively rapid cataclysms as causes of extinction events were dismissed as catastrophism, which had been associated with biblical creationism.
 Consequently, most researchers believed gradual environmental changes were the best explanation of the extinction; prominent vertebrate palaeontologist Edwin H. Colbert suggested gradual changes in the seasonality of rainfall and eustatic sea level rise that decreased the available land area above sea level were the culprit.
 In the 1980s, Jack Sepkoski identified the Triassic-Jurassic boundary drop in biodiversity as one of the "Big 5" mass extinction events.
-After the discovery that the Cretaceous-Palaeogene extinction event was caused by an impact event, the TJME had also been suggested to have been caused by such an impact in the 1980s and 1990s.
-The theory that the TJME was caused by massive volcanism in the Central Atlantic Magmatic Province (CAMP) first emerged in the 1990s after similar research examining the Permian-Triassic extinction event found it to have been caused by volcanic activity and the emplacement of the CAMP was found to have occurred around the time of the Triassic-Jurassic transition.
+After the discovery that the Cretaceous-Paleogene extinction event was caused by an impact event, the TJME had also been suggested to have been caused by such an impact in the 1980s and 1990s.
+The theory that the TJME was caused by massive volcanism in the Central Atlantic magmatic province (CAMP) first emerged in the 1990s after similar research examining the Permian-Triassic extinction event found it to have been caused by volcanic activity and the emplacement of the CAMP was found to have occurred around the time of the Triassic-Jurassic transition.
 Despite some early objections, this paradigm remains the scientific consensus in the present day.